 - To release tension in the shoulders and relax the upper back, bend the arm of the person being massaged at the elbow and place the hand, palm up, on the lower back – this will make the shoulder bone jut out so that you can massage the muscles underneath it.
 Rest the elbow on your knee, so that it does not flop down, and bend over to knead, using thumbs only, under and around the projecting shoulder blade.
 Knead using deep, flicking, rhythmic thumb movements, followed by small thumb circles and finish with long, slow strokes the length of the shoulder blade using the sides of the thumbs.

 - Concentrate on the muscles that run across the top of the shoulders.
 Place your hands, palms down, on either side of the neck so that the fingers curve over the top of the shoulders and rest on the collar bone.
 Pull the flesh firmly back, one hand after the other in a rhythmic stroke, keeping your fingers stiff and using an inward pressure to pull and stretch the muscles.
 It should be a continuous, flowing movement.
 Then use both hands to squeeze and knead each shoulder muscle from the arm across to the neck on each side.

 - To loosen the back, hold the top of each arm and gently pull the shoulders back until they are slightly raised.
 Hold for a count of ten, then lower and repeat.
 Next, place relaxed hands, palms down, over the spine in the middle of the back.
 Glide hands apart diagonally, so one goes to the hip and the other to the opposite shoulder.
 Do not press down, but pull crosswise to stretch the skin and muscles.
 Hold for a count of ten, then repeat on the other side.
-If any of the steps or strokes in this massage cause discomfort, stop immediately.
+If any of the steps or strokes in this massage therapy cause discomfort, stop immediately.
 Above are the steps for the upper back massage.